berkyalkn/AI-travel-agent/README.md

 1.  **Planner Agent:** Parses the user's natural language request into a structured `TripRequest` object containing all key constraints (destination, dates, budget, etc.).
 2. **Parallel Data Gathering (Flight & Hotel Agents):** These agents run concurrently.
 They query live APIs for all possible flight and hotel options and use an LLM to make an initial selection based on a balance of cost and quality.
-3. **Activity Extraction Agent:** Takes the user's interests, performs live web searches using Tavily, and uses a robust LLM pipeline to parse the raw search results into a structured list of Activity objects.
+3. **Parallel Information Gathering (Activities & Events):** After the initial selections, two agents work concurrently:
+    - **Activity Extraction Agent:** Scans the web with Tavily to find relevant points of interest based on user's interests.
+    - **Event Agent:** Queries the Ticketmaster API to find live events like concerts and shows for the travel dates.
-4. **Activity Scheduling Agent:** In a separate, focused step, this agent takes the structured list of activities and uses an LLM to organize them into a logical, day-by-day DailyPlan.
-This separation makes the process more reliable.
+4. **Activity Scheduling Agent:** In a separate, focused step, this agent takes both the general activities and the live events and organizes them into a logical, day-by-day `DailyPlan`.
 5. **Evaluator Agent:** The quality control gate.
 This agent analyzes the complete drafted plan (flight, hotel, costs) against user constraints and the available alternatives.
 It performs a strategic, value-based analysis to decide if the plan is optimal.
 6. **Multi-Path Self-Correction Loop:** Based on the Evaluator's strategic decision, the graph uses a conditional edge to either approve the plan or trigger a self-correction loop.
 The loop can intelligently route the process back to the hotel_agent to find a cheaper hotel or back to the flight_agent to find a cheaper flight, depending on where the best potential saving lies.
 7.  **Report Formatter:** Once the plan is approved, this final node creates the user-friendly .md and styled .html report files.